 “I’m sorry Mr. Parker, this is a small town.
 We don’t have resources for them kinda dogs.”
 I felt my heart sink and settle in my feet.
-“Might be someone in the search party’s got a hunting dog they’ll bring.
+“Might could be someone in the search party’s got a hunting dog they’ll bring.
 Sometimes they do, I guess.
 I’ll keep that in mind.
-We’ll start at the treeline and the woods behind your property.”
+What we’re gonna do is start with the treeline and the woods behind your property.”

 The wrong direction.
 Lincoln said something about the creek.
 The creek was across the road, and through the field beyond Hayes Jackson’s property.
 Why would she want to look on the wrong side of the street?

 She looked at me a bit confused, “the creek’s about a mile off that direction.
-She probably wouldn’t go off that far.”
+She probably wouldn’t of gone off over that way.”

-I felt moving in the pit of my stomach, an unease, squirming like an eel.
-“What if it’s the truth?”
+I felt something moving in the pit of my stomach, a feeling of unease, squirming like an eel.

-“Enough people from town will come and we can split in 2.”
+“Enough people from town will probably show up that we can split in two groups.”
 Her voice was sympathetic but her face betrayed something else entirely.
 What was it?
-Pity?
+Pitty?
 No. That wasn’t it.
 Irritation was close.
 Annoyance.
 That was it.
 My suggestions were annoying her.
-She probably didn’t want to search at all.
+She probably didn’t even want to search at all.

-“I can come over to the creek if you want to start there,” she said.
+“I can come with you over to the creek if you think that’s a good place to start,” she said.
 “We’ll send another team out yonder in the woods.
 We can cover more ground that way.”

 “He was trying to tell you something else,” I said.

 “I don’t think he was.”
 She said.
-I searched her face for any hint of compassion.
-All I saw of it was a tired, weathered mask beginning to slip.
-She was lying to me and not very good at it.
+I searched for something in her face.
+Any hint of compassion, it was there, but all I saw of it was a tired and weathered mask beginning to slip.
+If she wasn’t being honest with me, she wasn’t very good at acting the part.
 She didn’t care if we ever found Jenny.
-It was in her eyes.
+I could see it in her eyes.

-“I think it was something about the Crow kids.
+“I think he said something to me about some Crow kids.
 Is that a family name?
 Crow?”

 She sighed, “No Mr. Parker.
 Like I said: ‘fish tales.’
 No family named Crow, just a small-town urban legend.
 Ain’t no Crow Kids.
-Just made up stories.
+Just kids making up stories.
 I don’t remember how it goes.
-Kids been talking about them since before I was born.
+Kids have been talking about them since before I was born.
 Get blamed for everything bad.
 They ain’t real.”

-Many responding to Pastor Thomas’s call arrived in hiking boots and thick pants.
+Most people who came in response to Pastor Thomas’s call arrived in hiking boots and thick pants.
 Some came wielding machetes and heavy duty loppers to clear paths through the brush.
-Nobody came with a hunting dog.
-A woman named Sheryl lumbered up to me where I stood in my driveway.
+Nobody came with any hunting dog.
+A woman lumbered up to me where I stood, dumbfounded in my driveway.
 Her arms were laden with paper sacks from the grocery store.

-“All these people are gonna need to eat,” she said matter-of-fact as I led her inside and showed her around the kitchen before returning to the rest of the search party gathering outside.
+“All these people are gonna need to eat,” she said matter-of-fact and I led her into my house and showed her around the kitchen before returning to the rest of the search party gathering outside.

-I found it reassuring that so many people in town came already prepared to comb the woods and the creek beyond the Jackson property like they’d done it before.
-A few even brought maps of both spots, dogeared and well used, some marked the grids of previous searches.
-It wasn’t until later that I realized how troubling that should have been.
+I found it reassuring that so many people in town came already prepared to comb the woods behind my house and the creek behind the Jackson property like they’d done it before.
+A few even brough maps of both locations, dogeared and well used, some marked from previous searches with gridlines.
+It wasn’t until later that I realized how troubling the implication of that was.

 How many times did they do this before?
 What exactly was going on?

-We searched for 6 hours, stopping before sundown.
-A large folding table was set up in my yard.
-Jim Thomas was unloading metal chairs from the back of the church van.
-The mood was painfully cheery as the town crowded around Sheryl’s spread of impromptu home cooking.
-Somehow she found enough time to bake 5 or 6 chickens, 4 hams, a few gallons of mashed potatoes, sweet potato pie and corn to go around.
-In just 6 hours in my tiny kitchen.
+We searched for 6 hours, stopping just before sundown.
+Someone set up a large folding table in my yard and Pastor Thomas was unloading metal chairs from the back of the church van.
+The mood was cheery, painfully so, as the town crowded around Sheryl’s spread of impromptu home cooking.
+Somehow she found enough time to bake five or six chickens, four hams, a few gallons of mashed potatoes, sweet potato pie and enough corn to go around.
+In just six hours in my tiny kitchen.
 From two paper sacks from Rife’s Grocery.
-It didn’t add up.
-I didn’t question it.
+It didn’t add up, but I didn’t question it.
 I didn’t need to know where the spread of food to feed this army came from.
 There were more important questions.
-I held them in until everyone left, heading back to their homes, except for Sheryl and Pastor Thomas’s wife who both stayed to clean up.
+I held them until everyone left, heading back to their homes, except for Sheryl and Pastor Thomas’s wife who both stayed to help clean up.

 “I have to ask you ladies something,” I said coming through the kitchen door, my arms piled with serving utensils and trays.

-“Oh my,” Gwen Thomas came rushing over, relieving the load I carried, “you stop right there and don’t do a thing.”
-She unloaded the dishes in the sink and led me over to my breakfast table.
+“Oh my,” Gwen Thomas came rushing over, relieving the load I carried, “you stop right there and don’t do a thing, Mr. Parker.”
+She unloaded the dishes in the sink and led me over to the breakfast table in my kitchen.

-“You’ve had a long day,” Sheryl said bringing over a steaming mug of black coffee “You leave the washing up to us.” as an afterthought, she added: “do you take sugar and cream?”
+“You’ve had a long day,” Sheryl said bringing over a steaming mug of black coffee on a tray.
+“You leave the washing up to us.” as an afterthought, she added: “do you take sugar and cream?”

 I shook my head no. “I need to ask you two ladies something.”
 I said again.
-I weighed the implications of the question in my mind.
+I paused, weighing the implications of the question in my mind.
 Did I want to hear the answer?
 Would it be too much?

 “Mmm.”
 Gwen murmured as she scrubbed at the pans in the sink, “once or twice.”

 I could see Sheryl in my periphery.
-She bit her lower lip, looking nervous and smearing some of her cheap lipstick on her teeth.
+She bit her lower lip, looking nervous and smearing some of her cheap lipstick into her teeth.

 “I think it’s more than that.”
 I reasoned, “some of those maps looked pretty creased.
 Most of them already had grids drawn.
 Didn’t look like the sort of thing that’d been used just once or twice before.”

 I took a deep breath as she left and continued my questions.
-“Are you gonna pretend nothing’s up too?”
+“Are you gonna pretend nothing’s going on too?”

 Sheryl sighed and I could see tears welling up in her eyes.
-“We ain’t supposed to talk about it.
+“We ain’t supposed to talk about it, Mr. Parker.
 They might hear.”